 Step aboard New York City’s only floating designated landmark and cruise along New York Harbor while tasting some of America’s best-known wines.
 During your relaxing sail, learn about the fine wines chosen especially for that day's sail, savor delicious pairings of cheese and charcuterie while enjoying breathtaking views of the Manhattan skyline, the Statue of Liberty, Ellis Island, Battery Park, Brooklyn Heights and the other treasures of New York Harbor.
-This wine-centric sailing adventure makes for a informative, relaxing, casual afternoon with friends and family
+This 2-hour wine-centric sailing adventure makes for a informative, relaxing, casual afternoon with friends and family

 Outdoor activities and waterfront views take center stage in this DUMBO green space.